alsalafiyyah/alsalafiyyah.github.io/_posts/women/2020-08-8-ruling-wearing-sheer-clothes.md

 ---
 layout: post
-title: "Ruling on women wearing sheer clothes"
+title: "Ruling on wearing sheer clothes"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Al-Da'imah no. 19771, Question 2"
-category: [women]
+category: [fatwas,women]
-hijri: Dhull-Hijjah 14, 1441 AH
+hijri: Dhull-Hijjah 14, 1441
 date: 2020/08/8
 note: true
 lang: en
+locale: en
+excerpt: "It is not permissible for women to wear sheer clothes.
+Whoever does this is considered to be of those women that are dressed yet naked, whom the Prophet stated will not enter Paradise nor smell its fragrance."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz